-Figure 2 — Title
+Figure 2 — NLIP as front-end for other protocols

 In these interactions, NLIP provides a mechanism for an agent to interact with its user.
 However, it is not designed to act as a mechanism for interaction between an agent and other existing servers.

+One advantage of adding NLIP as a interaction protocol above other protocols (e.g. an existing REST based API) is that it provides an agentic interface on existing services and functions.
+NLIP is designed to promote interoperability among services, and having NLIP as a common interface enables existing services to be dynamically composed into new services in a more flexible and easy manner.

 Eventually, as NLIP gets adopted widely, we would envision it to be adopted by various business services as the primary interface.
 In this case, we can also envision NLIP proxy agents coming up which provide for interaction and communication among other agents.
 This interaction configuration is shown in Figure 3.